SylvainFinette/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

     train/X_train.txt, train/y_train.txt, train/subject_train
     ==>Stored in dataframe's named as the files.

-B - SELECT RELEVANT COLUMNS
-Only features containing the string "mean" an "std" are selected, thanks to grep function.
+B - SELECT RELEVANT COLUMNS AND TIDY THE VARIABLE NAMING Only features containing the string "mean" an "std" are selected, thanks to grep function.
+The result of grep is a list of numbers indicating the lines in dataframe features that are matching the criteria ==>list columns

+The features name for the lines listed in columns are stored in a new list.
+==>list columns_names

-Then the corresponding names are modified to remove special character such as (),-, which can make the variable names difficult to manipulate.
-Also, uppercase are removed.
+These names are modified to remove special character such as (),-, which can make the variable names difficult to manipulate, with the gsub() command.
+Also, uppercase are removed with tolower() command.
-  ==>These names are stored in a variable columns_names.
+==>all these changes are performed in the same list columns_names.

 C - ASSEMBLING OF THE DATA IN ONE SINGLE DATA SET